-- Being subjected to abuse or neglect during childhood. - Unstable, violent or chaotic family life during childhood.
+- Diagnosis of childhood conducts disorder. - Family history of antisocial mental disorder or other personality disorders or psychological state disorders. - Being subjected to abuse or neglect during childhood. - Men are at greater risk of getting antisocial mental disorder women are Causes Personality is that the combination thoughts, emotions and behaviors that creates everyone unique.

-Men are at greater risk of getting antisocial mental disorder than women are Causes Personality is that the combination of thoughts, emotions and behaviors that creates everyone unique. it is the way people view, understand and relate to the surface world, also as how they see themselves.
+it is the way people view, understand and relate to the surface world, also as how they see themselves.
 Personality forms during childhood, shaped through an interaction of inherited tendencies and environmental factors.